 - Dental discount plans

-But you will need to ask for a pre-treatment estimate first.
-The pre-treatment estimate explains what your plan covers, including whether you will exceed your maximum.
-It may also include payment options for the amount you're responsible for.
-DeltaCare® USA enrollees don't have coverage for dental implants.
+You may qualify for dental implants coverage with a Delta Dental PPO or Delta Dental Premier plan, but you will need to ask for a pre-treatment estimate first.
+This explains what your plan covers, including whether you will exceed your maximum.
+It also may include payment options for the amount you're responsible for.
+DeltaCare USA enrollees may not have coverage for dental implants.